 Helen Michael concentrates her practice in complex commercial litigation, with a particular emphasis on insurance coverage disputes.
 During nearly 30 years of representing policyholders, Ms. Michael has handled high-stakes cases in all key coverage areas.
-These disputes include property damage and business interruption claims for losses arising out of hurricanes and other natural disasters, products liability, bodily injury and environmental claims arising from class action and other cases, claims involving violation of consumer protection statutes and other allegedly unfair trade practices, intellectual property claims, construction defect claims, employment practices liability claims, claims against companies and their corporate officers and directors arising out of alleged securities violations and other alleged corporate misconduct, and numerous other errors and omissions liability and directors and officers liability claims.
+These disputes include claims against companies and their corporate officers and directors involving alleged securities violations, breach of fiduciary duty and other corporate misconduct, professional liability claims, and cyber liability claims, property damage and business interruption claims for losses arising out of hurricanes and other disasters, products liability, bodily injury and environmental claims arising from class action and other cases, claims involving violation of consumer protection statutes and other allegedly unfair trade practices, intellectual property claims, construction defect claims, employment practices liability claims, professional liability claims, and cyber liability claims.
 Her work for Fortune 100 and other corporate policyholders has taken place in a variety of settings, including mediation, arbitration, trial and appeal.
 Ms. Michael also regularly counsels her clients during the policy placement renewal process to help ensure they obtain insurance appropriate for the principal risks presented by their businesses.

 Working closely with her clients to determine objectives, formulate effective strategies, and position disputes for the best outcomes, whether through negotiation, or at trial or on appeal, Ms. Michael has a proven track record of success.
 Through mediation and other forms of alternative dispute resolution, Ms. Michael has collected many millions in insurance assets for her clients.
 Among trial successes, Ms. Michael has secured among the largest jury verdicts reported in 2001 and 2003.
 Among successes on appeal, Ms. Michael has obtained a ruling on a question of first impression in 2010 reconfirming the breadth of insurers’ duty to defend class action cases.
 In total, Ms. Michael has assisted her clients in recovering more than a billion dollars in insurance proceeds.